greim/stoar/readme.md

 var emitter = store.emitter();
 var dispatcher = store.dispatcher();

+// listen to the emitter
 emitter.on('change:count', function(count, old){
   console.log('count changed from %d to %d', old, count);
 });

-dispatcher.command('change:count', 2);
+// send commands to the dispatcher dispatcher.command('change:count', 2);
 // log: "count changed from 0 to 2"
 ```

 For each x in your store data, you can `dispatcher.command('change:x', newValue)` and also `emitter.on('change:x', handler)`.

 Not very interesting by itself.
 The power comes when you customize your dispatchers and emitters.